EDTA Chelation Suppositories Reviews: Which Are the Best?

 I credit EDTA chelation by suppository with turning my life around!

-HOWEVER, for people with a major burden of any toxic heavy metal such as lead, mercury, cadmium, aluminum, uranium etc., the Calcium Di-Sodium EDTA Chelation Suppositories initially work well, as they did for me.
+For some people with a major burden of any toxic heavy metal such as lead, mercury, cadmium, aluminum, uranium etc., the Calcium Di-Sodium EDTA Chelation Suppositories initially work well, as they did for me.

 Later, I found the more refined formula of the Medicardium Magnesium Di-Potassium EDTA to be a MUCH better choice to take my health to yet another level.

 Unique Magnesium Di-Potassium EDTA formula: Magnesium is THE hardest mineral to absorb, because of its large molecular size.
 In addition, soils have been progressively depleted of magnesium.
 This is because artificial fertilizers do not contain this mineral.

 Magnesium is an anti-stress mineral because it de-activates the fight-or-flight part of the autonomic (involuntary) nervous system.
 Constant stress is very damaging and not natural.
 You see, sympathetic (fight-or-flight) mode is only meant for acute emergencies.